How To Recover A Lost WiFi Password

 Read The Text on The Internet Router

 Find your internet router, and read the text on it.
-You should be able to find the name of the company who made the router.
+You should be able to find the name of the company that made the router.
 It is easy to identify a WiFi router.
 It may have one or more antennae on it.
 It looks a bit different from a modem.
 Here’s what your router may look like:

 There is also a possibility that you’re using a 3G/4G Wingle or MiFi device which looks like this: